Skip to main content

 Learn More About the LGBTQ+ Retreat

-The Mission Meets the Market Retreat is an Examen-structured retreat for students majoring in business to explore their vocation/calling as a business professionals.
+The Vocation of Business Retreat is an Examen-structured retreat for students majoring in business to explore their vocation/calling as business professionals.
 Focusing on reflection of gratitude, experience and proceeding, the retreat experience includes speakers from the business community and/or vocation stories of current faculty and staff.

 • Contact: Ben Smyth